 While this is a perfectly suitable term when discussing the human psychology of consuming animals and their products, (and it has become a quite popular in the vegan community to refer to meat-eaters as carnists), “carnism” falls far short of actually defining a more general anti-animal belief system: one that accepts the exploitation of animals for any reason, not just as food.

 “A philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.”

-While “carnism” addresses one of the most obvious and common forms of animal exploitation around us, it really is not an antonym of “veganism”.
-It only refers to eating.
-For that reason, I have introduced a new term: “malzoan”.
-Like veganism, malzoism also refers to all animal exploitation, not just consumption as food:
+The term “carnism” certainly addresses one of the most obvious and common forms of animal exploitation around us.
+However, it really is not a true antonym of “veganism”.
+It only refers to eating animals or animal-derived products.
+For that reason, I have introduced a new term: “malzoism”.
+Like “veganism”, “malzoism” also refers to all animal exploitation, not just consumption as food: